 Zoysia Sod Cost

 Zoysia grass is considered to be an invasive species because it will spread to other areas and replace other types of grass.
 However, when used as a form of sod, its vigorous and rapid growth and ability to tolerate heat make it an ideal solution in warm environments.
-Zoysia sod is an economical and aesthetically pleasing choice for sod in the warmer areas of the U.S.
+Of course, those benefits do not come without a price.
+See their cost breakdown below and then, connect with a local landscaper who can help you with your sod installation project.

 - The average cost of basic Zoysia sod is $.40 per square foot.